Najee Harris, Dameon Pierce among 4 fantasy football RBs to avoid in Week 1 - UPI.com

 Williams led the NFL with 17 rushing scores last season and is expected to be used in the red zone a lot again this year, but I don't expect the Saints to get there much in Week 1.
 He is a touchdown-or-bust RB2.

-Arizona Cardinals veteran James Conner is not among my Top 30 running backs for Week 1.
+Arizona Cardinals veteran James Conner is not among my recommended options in Week 1.
 File Photo by Jon SooHoo/UPI

 James Conner

-Like Williams, Conner sits outside of my Top 30 rankings for Week 1.
+Conner is my No. 30 play for Week 1.
 The Arizona Cardinals running back carries more value in points-per-reception formats, but I still don't like his opening matchup against the Washington Commanders.

 The Commanders defense allowed the fifth-fewest fantasy points to running backs and third-fewest yards overall last season.
 The Cardinals will be without starting quarterback Kyler Murray for the foreseeable future as he recovers from knee surgery.